isomerpages/moe-peihwaprespri/index.md

       id: announcements
       subtitle: Pei Hwa Presbyterian Primary
       announcement_items:
-        - title: School Calendar 2025 Sem 1
-          date: 14 January 2025
-          announcement: Please refer to the school calendar link on the website or Parent Gateway Announcements for information.
-          link_text: ""
-          link_url: ""
         - title: School Calendar 2025 Term 3
           date: 30 June 2025
           announcement: Please refer to the school calendar link on the website or Parent